flyskywhy/react-native-slider-color-picker/README.md

 npm i --save react-native-slider-color-picker
 ```

-react-native-slider-color-picker 2.0.0+ is smoothed by react-native-gesture-handler, so you need install react-native-gesture-handler (1.1.0+ e.g. 1.2.2 for RN 0.57.2+ , or latest for RN 0.60.0+) by yourself.
-If you want pure JavaScript, you need install react-native-slider-color-picker@1.0.0 instead.
+react-native-slider-color-picker 2.0.0+ is smoothed by react-native-smooth-slider 1.1.2 which dependent on react-native-gesture-handler, so you need install react-native-gesture-handler (1.1.0+ e.g. 1.2.2 for RN 0.57.2+ , or latest for RN 0.60.0+) by yourself.
+If you want pure JavaScript, you need `npm i --save react-native-slider-color-picker@1.0.0` instead.

 ## Usage